TomoBossi/upsertable/README.md

 `9` is the default value.
 Oh, is that too small for you?
 Congratulations, you just outed yourself as being 30+ years old.

 ## Example
 Here's an example [Google Sheets sheet](https://docs.google.com/spreadsheets/d/10kkei0NCiVISweVuV2N6i1iL2CIMXbGaBHSRMkbrdhc?gid=1608842880) and [Google Docs document](https://docs.google.com/document/d/1jm-UC0v4VvNG8Bjn3hKcb9eT5Oeg8XAglVvlH9fFe18) that has already been processed using this script.
-Before, the document consisted of this single line of text: `@10kkei0NCiVISweVuV2N6i1iL2CIMXbGaBHSRMkbrdhc?sheet=1608842880%range=A:B%filters=Class Level: parseInt(x[0]) >= 3$Major: x !== "Art"`
+Before, the document consisted of this single line of text: `@10kkei0NCiVISweVuV2N6i1iL2CIMXbGaBHSRMkbrdhc?sheet=1608842880%range=B:E%filters=Class Level: parseInt(x[0]) >= 3 $Major: x !== "Art"`

 You do the math!